joomla/user-interface-text/joomla_name_usage.md

 ## Proper Use of the Joomla! name
-Joomla! is our name, and as such it deserves everyone's best efforts to protect it.
+"Joomla!" is our name, and as such it deserves everyone's best efforts to protect it.
 It defines our brand for both our software and our community.
 It signifies our reputation for excellence.
 Here are some guidelines for when and how to properly use our trademarks.

 #### "Joomla!" should always be capitalised ...
 ALWAYS
 It is our project's name and as such it is a proper name.
 Just like you would always capitalise a person's name, please always capitalise the "J" of Joomla.